Skip to main content

 Create Script Window, Using Boot template to create Boot Script.

-Here's the basic code for Boot script :
+Here's the basic code for Boot Script :

 Jenova C++ Boot Script